dlang/DIPs/DIPs/DIP-1NN4-QFS.md

 Conversely, an attribute `@calls` could be introduced that indicates that a functional indeed calls its parameter.
 Feeding an argument with lower guarantees than the functional then waters down the functional's guarantees only if it is passed to a parameter annotated with `@calls`.
-The new attribute would inferred for function templates.
+The new attribute would be inferred for function templates.

 This solution is undesirable because the attribute would be on almost every functional.
 Forgetting leads to compile errors that, depending on the error message, might be confusing.